Beach volleyball at Birmingham 2022

 How can I get tickets to watch beach volleyball at Birmingham 2022?

-The main ticket ballot will open to everyone in September.
-Before that, a West Midlands ballot will open in mid-July, with an early release of tickets available for residents of the host region.
+The main ticket ballot will open to everyone on 8th September.
+Before that, a West Midlands ballot opened in mid-July, with an early release of tickets available for residents of the host region.
+The main ticket ballot will close on 30th September.

 To apply for tickets, you will need to create an official ticketing account.
-Once you have registered your personal details, you will be able to enter a ballot to apply for tickets and Birmingham 2022 will be in touch to let you know when it is time to apply.
+Once you have registered your personal details, you will be able to enter a ballot to apply for tickets.

 Where in Birmingham are the beach volleyball tournaments being held?